AIR TRANSPORT OF THE FUTURE: SUSTAINABLE AND AFFORDABLE FOR FAMILIES

 Policymakers can further improve the framework conditions for more CO2-efficient flying:

-• Promote renewable fuels: Electricity-based aviation fuels play a key role in decarbonising air transport.
-This urgently requires the market ramp-up of power-to-liquid kerosene from renewable sources.
+• Promote power-based fuels: Electricity-based aviation fuels play a key role in decarbonising air transport.
+This urgently requires the market ramp-up of power-to-liquid kerosene for which renewable electricity from photovoltaics and wind power is used.
 The PtL roadmap drawn up jointly by policymakers and industry must now be implemented consistently in order to achieve the ambitious goals by 2030.

 • Modernise air traffic control: Air traffic control can reduce emissions with climate-optimised routing.
 To achieve this, it must be further automated and harmonised internationally.